dfraser74/mcw-pwa/readme.txt

 1. Upload the plugin files to the `/wp-content/plugins/plugin-name` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress
+3. Setting precache assets by add your static assets like logo, CSS files, JavaScripts files, and fonts to precaches list to make sure it's precaches on first time your page loaded.

 == Frequently Asked Questions ==